djhshih/exercise-python/README.md

 Allowed dependencies: Any
 Required output: confusion matrix in which each row is a predicted class

-Construct training and test data from [IMGT nucleotide sequence data][imgt-fasta-nt].
+Construct training and test data from [IMGT nucleotide sequence reference][imgt-fasta-nt].
 Implement a neural network to predict the species given a nucleotide sequence.